 For School of Arts and Sciences, School of Engineering, and Tufts/NEC Degree Applicants:

 You have two essays to write for this section.
-Both are required, but the second prompt offers you two potential choices.
+Both are required, but the second prompt offers you three potential choices.

 Prompt #1: The "Why Tufts?"
 Essay